-The digital nomad lifestyle means you can work from anywhere.
-But where do people actually work?
+The nomadic lifestyle means you can work from anywhere.
+But where do digital nomads work?
 Most digital nomads fall into one of these 3 categories:

 - Working online while traveling

-- Utilizing a co-working space either at home or abroad
+- Utilizing coworking spaces either at home or abroad

 One and two are the most common.
-People who are location independent in the long-run usually experience a mix of all three.
+Digital nomads who work online and are location independent in the long-run usually experience a mix of all three.

 This point is for the dreamers who fit into category #1: it will take work to socialize.